windmaomao/windmaomao.github.io/resume/frontend.md

 ## Experience

 Deutsche Bank

+: Sep 2015 - Current
 : UI AngularJS Architect
-: Sep 2015 - Current
+: *Angular*{.l} *Sass*{.l} *Webpack*{.l}

 Serves as UI and _AngularJS_ architect in Market Clearing domain for 45+ banking applications.

-I created branding header, menu, fly-in menu, and form etc. that supports light/dark themes and can be plugged in with no more than 10 lines of code.
+> I created branding header, menu, fly-in menu, and form etc. that supports light/dark themes and can be plugged in with no more than 10 lines of code.
 All UI elements are also domain-aware with swappable authorization services maintaining user permissions and preferences.

 The product provides a single UI for operations, container for apps in one place with standardized navigation and look and feel.
 It also serves as a rapid application dev framework with a set of directives and services, ex. headers, navigation, entitlements, etc, to facilitates onboarding of new apps.